 15. The Auctioneer may offer Lots to internet bidders using its online service; however, Auctioneer shall not be liable for any claims or costs arising from its failure to do so.
-Inaccuracies in the catalogue or on the internet will under no circumstances relieve the Purchaser from responsibilities accepted on the Bidders Registration form.
+Inaccuracies in the catalogue or on the internet will under no circumstances relieve the Purchaser from responsibilities accepted when accepting the Terms and Conditions.

-16. Without prejudice to clause 11, all Lots are sold without CE Marking unless specified otherwise.
+16. Without prejudice to clause 14, all Lots are sold without CE Marking unless specified otherwise.
 If any Lot has been described as CE Marked, the Purchaser acknowledges that this description has been provided by the Vendor.
-The Auctioneer makes no warranty as to the accuracy or authenticity of any CE Marking on any Lot.
+The Auctioneer makes no warranty as to the accuracy or authenticity of any CE Marking or any documentation on any Lot.

 17. The Auctioneer will use reasonable endeavours to ensure that all Lots appearing in the catalogue for sale are presented for sale at the Auction but the Auctioneer accepts no liability for loss or damage howsoever arising (included but not limited to costs of attendance of Bidders at the Auction) in the event that any Lot is withdrawn or otherwise is not presented for sale at any Auction.

-18. The Purchaser of any Lot will be charged Commission on the Hammer Price at a rate of 10% on the first £2000 or lower and 2.5% on the balance where applicable plus VAT in addition to the Hammer Price.
+18. The Purchaser of any Lot will be charged Commission on the Hammer Price at a rate of 10% on the first £4,500 or lower and 2.5% on the balance where applicable plus VAT in addition to the Hammer Price (Commission is per lot).